douglas86/ci-pp5-property/README.md

 - this package.json file does not sit in any directories
 - replacing the name in the react:push and react:release scripts
 - we will come to that again later
+- in the heroku dashboard for this app, go to settings tab
+- as there is just one environment variable that needs to be added
+- REACT_APP_NODE_ENV
+- you can find out how to add it in the [environment variable](#environment-variables) section

 ![react scripts.png](frontend/src/assets/docs/deployment/heroku/react%20scripts.png)